StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

 This frame has tag 252 - 254 and is used to append 1 - 3 local variables to the frame (frame_type - 251).
 An explicit offset_delta is also specified.

-From the examples in this post, it is the most common used.
+From the examples in this post, it is the most commonly used.
 From Example 5:

 ```java
       StackMapTable: number_of_entries = 2